maxz1985/docs/Writerside/topics/Terraformer-Reverse-Terraform.md

 ```
 Navigate to the directory where you want `terraformer` to output `.tf` files

-We are going to be using AWS provider (other providers available)
+We're going to be using AWS provider (other providers available)

 Create a `version.tf` file in the directory with the following content.
 ```shell